astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ forms/foo.xml](https://github.com/astridx/boilerplate/compare/t14b...t15a#diff-262e27353fbe755d3813ea2df19cd0ed)

 We create a field through which an author selects the language link.
-In order for Joomla to find this field, we specify the path in the form `addfieldprefix="FooNamespace\Component\Foos\Administrator\Field"` as a parameter in the `<fieldset>`.
+This is the field `name="language"`.
+In order for Joomla to find this field, we add the path in the form `addfieldprefix= "FooNamespace\Component\Foos\Administrator\Field"` as a parameter in the `<fieldset>`.

-We also add a field where an item is assigned to a language.

 [administrator/components/com_foos/ forms/foo.xml](https://github.com/astridx/boilerplate/blob/fc08495c9bf14cb79315da7a3a5a95064351e2a0/src/administrator/components/com_foos/forms/foo.xml)